CodyNinja1/MP-Demo/README.md

 ## Channels
 NASCAR Planet:
-  - In editor: Stadium
+  - In editor: Stadium, Canyon (using Nod Explorer).
-  - Solo Play: Stadium, Canyon
+  - Solo Play: Stadium, Canyon.

 Pursuit:
   - In editor: any nadeo envi, any car (using PursuitArena gamemode).